valhuber/TDD/readme_old.md

 We now choose a scenario (e.g, `Bad Order`), and engage business users for a clear understanding of _check credit_.
 This follows a familiar step-wise definition of terms, which we capture in text as shown below.

+Note this "cocktail napkin spec" is short, yet clear.
+That's because instead of diving unto unecessary technical detail of _how_ (such as pseudoode), it focuses on ***what***.

 <figure><img src="https://github.com/valhuber/TDD/blob/main/images/logic-spec.png?raw=true"></figure>